fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Set-AzureRmDataLakeStoreFirewallRule.md

 PS C:\> Set-AzureRmDataLakeStoreFirewallRule -AccountName "ContosoADL" -Name MyFirewallRule -StartIpAddress "127.0.0.1" -EndIpAddress "127.0.0.2"
 ```

-Updates the firewall rule "MyFirewallRule" in account "ContosoADL" to have a range of 127.0.0.1 - 127.0.0.2
+This command updates the firewall rule named MyFirewallRule in the account named ContosoADL to have a range of 127.0.0.1 - 127.0.0.2.

 ## PARAMETERS

 ### -Account
-The Data Lake Store account to update the firewall rule in
+Specifies the Data Lake Store account that this cmdlet updates the firewall rule.

 ```yaml
 Type: String